banerjee1998/Collaborative-filtering-movie-Recommender-System-using-KNN.ipynb/README.md

-# Collaborative-filtering-movie-Recommender-System-using-KNN.ipynb
-Collaborative filtering movie Recommender System using KNN.ipynb
+Collaborative filtering movie Recommender System using the K-Nearest Neighbour algorithm.